rahulcode22/Data-structures/README.md

 # Data-structures
-All python code of data structures
+This includes all the main data structures problems(in python).Any further suggestion or any better efficient method are welcome.